Saint Barthélemy: Fauna

-Marine mammals are many, such as dolphins, porpoises, and whales, are seen here during the migration period from December until May.
+Marine mammals are many, such as dolphins, porpoises and whales, are seen here during the migration period from December until May.
 Turtles are a common sight along the coastline of the island.
-They are a protected species and in the endangered list.
+They are a protected species and on the endangered list.
 It is stated that it will take 15–50 years for this species to attain reproductive age.
 Though they live in the sea, the females come to the shore to lay eggs and are protected by private societies.
 Three species of turtles are particularly notable.
-These are: The leatherback sea turtles which have leather skin instead of a shell and are the largest of the type found here, sometimes measuring as much as 3 m (average is about 1.5 m) and weighing about 450 (jellyfish is their favourite diet); the hawksbill turtles, which have hawk-like beaks and found near reefs, generally about 90 cm in diameter and weigh about 60 and their diet consists of crabs and snails; and the green turtles, herbivores which have rounded heads, generally about 90 cm in diameter and live amidst tall sea grasses.
+These are: The leatherback sea turtles are the largest of the type found here, sometimes measuring as much as 3 m (average is about 1.5 m) and weighing about 450; the hawksbill turtles, are found near reefs, generally about 90 cm in diameter and weigh about 60 and their diet consists of crabs and snails; and the green turtles, herbivores, generally about 90 cm in diameter and live amidst tall sea grasses.